Pennybridge Pioneers: Release

 On 3 November 1999, Pennybridge Pioneers was announced for release in February 2000.
 "Material Boy" was posted online on 10 November 1999.
 Pennybridge Pioneers was eventually released on 22 February 2000.
 Following this, the band appeared on Warped Tour, and the Epitaph Punkorama Tour.
 The band supported the Offspring on their west coast US tour in July and August 2001.
 While the band was initially scheduled to appear at Edgefest II in Canada, they instead played two shows with Blink-182.

 To coincide with the 10th anniversary of the album, the band initially performed it in its entirety for a Canadian tour in September 2010, and then a South America tour in November 2010.

 Reception

 Pennybridge Pioneers was met with generally favorable reviews from music critics.
 It was certified platinum in Australia in May 2001.

 Track listing

-All songs by Nikola Sarcevic, except where noted.
+All songs by Nikola Šarčević, except where noted.
 All lyrics by Sarcevic.